miguel10/f5-ruby-example/README.md

 # f5-ruby-example
-Example F5 ruby script for joining node to virtual pool from chef
+Example F5 ruby script for joining node to virtual pool using chef

 This script relies on a f5-icontrol Ruby GEM provided by F5.